 The school runs year around with two 44-week programs that consist of bi-weekly reading and writing assignments (you can register anytime during the year).
 Every six weeks, there will be class conference calls with Lynn.

 Each year will consist of you writing through the workbook curriculum, exercises and writing your own work.
-There will be a wonderful 3-day gathering with Lynn at some time during the year .
-The location of this gathering has not yet been determined, but will probably take place in Arizona.
+There may be a gathering with Lynn at some time during the year.
+Students will receive information well in advance in order to make plans.